gustavorviana/Sharp-Orm/README.md

 ## Using global configuration

-To use a global configuration, it is necessary to define an "IQueryConfig" in "SharpOrm.QueryDefaults.Config" and a database connection in "SharpOrm.QueryDefaults.Connection".
+To use a global configuration you need to create a new instance of ConnectionCreator, you can create your own class to implement custom rules but in most cases you can use **ConnectionCreator<**T**>** class.

 ### Configuring the global configuration
 ```CSharp